 On December 2, our Methodist AirCare programs in San Antonio and Pearsall, TX transitioned to our sister company, Air Evac Lifeteam.

 On July 22, REACH 13 in Upland, CA transitioned from Upland Fire to San Bernardino County Fire operated by REACH Air Medical Services.
-The base location and REACH crew remain the same.

 On June 13, REACH 8 opened in its new location in Roseburg, OR to serve patients and customers throughout the Southern Oregon region.
 Patients will be transported in an Agusta A109 Power helicopter.